ter-bino/LibSystem/README.md

 **List of Books Screen:**
 ![image](https://user-images.githubusercontent.com/93169758/139810548-4ad12eb3-0eff-4567-a9bc-f8633493ab7f.png)
 -Main thing displayed on this screen are the books we have in the record as a list/table.
-This shows the book ID, book title, book author and the amount of available copies for borrowing.
+This shows the book ID, book title, book author and the amount of available copies for borrowing.<br>
 -At the top part is a search bar where we can enter keywords for searching.
 We can alse enter the exact ID of a Book to get full details of that book.
 -At the bottom are buttons for main functions we can do in this screen.
 These includes: